“I don’t want more athletes” said no sports club ever! - Top 10 tips to grow your club

 • Make it a part of your routine to ask current members to leave positive reviews on your Facebook account.
 Even if people don’t see anyone that they know, seeing so many positive reviews is definitely a good thing.

 • Share what’s going on in your club so that people are excited by what they see.
-Ask your members to share your posts too.
+Ask your students to share your posts too.

 • Introduce a ‘refer a friend’ scheme.
-Whereby if a member introduces a new member, they get a week for free.
+Whereby if a student introduces someone new, they get a week for free.

 8. Use local press